 Turn Off Power

-Before working on any electrical project, always turn off the power supply to the area you’ll be working in.
+Before working on any electrical project, always turn off the power supply in the area where you’ll be working.
 This can be done by switching off the circuit breaker or removing the corresponding fuse.
 Use a voltage tester to ensure the power is turned off before proceeding with any work.

 Use Proper Tools And Equipment

 Ensure you have the right tools and equipment for the task at hand.
 Insulated tools, such as screwdrivers and pliers, should be used to minimise the risk of electric shock.
-Furthermore, always use non-conductive ladders and wear protective gear when necessary, such as safety goggles and insulated gloves.
+Furthermore, always use non-conductive ladders and wear protective gear, such as safety goggles and insulated gloves, when necessary.

 Identify Electrical Hazards